 Aquis’ dual-property, two-State strategy continues to bridge the gap for Queensland and Hunter Valley breeders with gun stallion Kiss And Make Up set to transfer to the group’s Queensland farm at Canungra this year.

 After a highly successful 2017 at our New South Wales property in the Hunter Valley the race-proven son of More Than Ready (USA) will be moved north to join the group’s Queensland roster in time for the 2018 breeding season.

-The Gai Waterhouse trained colt was retired last year due to a knee injury and was acquired by Aquis Farm as part of its strategy to build a more diverse roster.
+Kiss And Make Up’s move north will give Queensland breeders access to Kiss And Make Up for the first time since the Gai Waterhouse trained colt was retired last year due to a knee injury and was acquired by Aquis as part of its strategy to build a more diverse roster.